LimaGuilherme/LimaGuilherme/README.md

 ### Hi there

-I'm a software engineer with over 4 years of experience working with web applications.
+I'm a software engineer with over 4 years of experience working with web applications using a variety of technologies and stacks such as Python, Flask, AngularJs, React.

+Personally, I'm a team player, always willing to learning and teaching.

 I also play drums and play League of Legends :smiley: